eduardomartines/carrierwave-docsplit/README.md

 [![Build Status](https://travis-ci.org/eduardomartines/carrierwave-pdf2thumbs.png?branch=master)](https://travis-ci.org/eduardomartines/carrierwave-pdf2thumbs)

 It extracts all the PDF pages and creates thumbnails with the specified size.
-Fully tested with Rspec and also works with Amazon S3.
+Fully tested with Rspec and also works with Amazon S3. `carrierwave-pdf2thumbs` was originally based on [carrierwave-docsplit](https://github.com/woodbridge/carrierwave-docsplit).

 ## Getting started